 - 1 block of cheddar cheese

 When the groups are ready, get them to share the lists with the class.
-You can encourage the class to give suggestions on other things to include or to recommend when they think existing things should be taken off the list.
+You can encourage the class to give suggestions on other things to include.

-Here’s what you do: Select a cooking demonstration from YouTube, like this one on making potato pancakes, and introduce cooking vocabulary such as slice, dice, chop, stir, etc. Your students can copy down the recipe as they watch the video, and then circle any target vocabulary you have pre-taught.
+Select a cooking demonstration video from YouTube, like this one on making potato pancakes, and introduce cooking vocabulary such as slice, dice, chop, stir, etc. Your students can copy down the recipe as they watch the video, and then circle any target vocabulary you have taught.

-I would recommend pre-teaching cooking verbs, such as add, drain, pour, grate, mash, squeeze, sauté, carve and knead, before showing your students the cooking demonstration.
-This is so that your students can make sense of what is going on during the cooking process as the verbs become familiar to them.
+I would recommend teaching cooking verbs, such as add, drain, pour, grate, mash, squeeze, sauté, carve and knead before showing your students the cooking demonstration.

-Recipe writing is a fun and effective way to teach the English language.
-The first step is to pre-teach the elements of a recipe: For this, you can have your students source recipes from magazines to use as examples.
+The first step is to teach the elements of a recipe: For this, you can have your students source recipes from magazines to use as examples.

 Introduce quantity (1 tbsp, a sprinkle, 3/4 cup) and descriptive words that explain methods used to prep foods (chopped, sliced, grated) found in the “ingredients” section of recipes, as well as relevant verbs in the imperative forms (pour, mix, add, blend) found in the “directions” segment.

 Once your students have been taught the basics, have them work in groups and think of a creative recipe.
 To make the task interesting, they can include one ingredient used in each of their teammate’s traditional or favorite foods.
 For example, they could create an imaginary pie dish that includes chickpeas, corn flour, couscous, curry powder, jalapeño chili, etc.

 7. Menu Creation